nolsonlabs/solana-capacitor-dapp/README.md

 <h1>CapacitorJS plugin for Solana dApps</h1>

-  <p>My goal with this project is to help drive the adoption of Solana SDKs across mobile & web.
-By providing an open source CapacitorJS plugin based on the existing Solana SDKs the idea is make it easier for more developers to build cross-platform dApps.<p>
+  <p>I created this project to help drive the adoption of Solana SDKs across mobile & web.
+The idea is make it easier for more developers to build cross-platform dApps by providing an open source CapacitorJS plugin based on the existing Solana SDKs <p>

   <p>CapacitorJS is part of the Ionic ecosysystem and has a large and active community of developers.
 Capacitor/Ionic is found in approximately 10% of all Apps on Google Play and the App Store and averages around 200,000 weekly downloads on npm.</p>